JiaxiongQ/Denoise/README.md

 # Denoise
-This repository contains the code (in C++) for real-time video denoising.
+This repository contains the code (in C++) for Fast video denoising.